-The City of Markham is currently working towards the completion of 13 public at-grade crossings in Markham.
+The City of Markham has completed implementation of Train Anti-Whistling at 15 public at-grade crossings in Markham.

 To eliminate train whistling, Markham has to follow an eight-step process as outlined in Transport Canada's Procedure for Train Whistling at Public Grade Crossings in order to meet the requirements of the Federal Railway Safety Act and Regulation.
 The procedure requires the railway companies and road authorities - in this case, the City of Markham, York Region and Metrolinx - to collaborate in finding the best option for making the crossings safe.

-It is important to note that even when Metrolinx approves anti-whistling at the thirteen (13) at-grade crossings, the whistling may be required for other Canadian Rail Operating Rules (CROR) requirements, locations, or at the train engineers' sole discretion.
+It is important to note that even when Metrolinx approves anti-whistling at 15 at-grade crossings, the whistling may be required for other Canadian Rail Operating Rules (CROR) requirements, locations, or at the train engineers' sole discretion.

 Whistle Cessation has now been implemented at thirteen (13) locations: